onyx-platform/onyx-starter/README.md

 # onyx-starter

 A starter project to get your feet wet with Onyx.
+Uses the core.async plugin for both input and output.
+Requires no external dependencies.

 ## Usage